 Assessments/Exams: None.
 Throughout the course you will be given ideas and questions to respond to in the online discussion area.
 Participation in online discussion is encouraged, but not compulsory.

 Dates: Monday 20th July 2020 – Friday 25th September 2020

 Estimated Student Study Time: 2 – 5 hours per week are recommended, but time spent is flexible and at your discretion.

-Pre-Requisites: None – no academic qualifications or experience of studying Egyptology or linguistics are required – only a strong enthusiasm for this subject.
+Pre-Requisites: None – no academic qualifications or experience of studying Egyptology or linguistics are required – only an enthusiasm for this subject.

 Delivery: Online Distance Learning

 Late Entrants: If this course is not full by the start date then late entrants will be accepted for up to two weeks after the start of the course.
 As a late entrant you can choose to catch up on the material you have missed or you can skip the missed weeks and concentrate on the material at the point where you join the course, but unfortunately we cannot offer fee reductions or course extensions for late entrants.